dsr373/mirrors/readme.md

 * `rectangle`: self-explanatory again. params[0] and params[1] are the horizontal and vertical full widths
 * `gaussian`: radially decaying amplitude. params[0] is radius, params[1] is decay length
 * `gaussian_hole`: radially decaying, with a central hole.
 First 2 params as before, params[2] is the radius of the hole.
-* `rand_errors`: radially decaying, with a central hole and random phase errors. first 3 params as before, params[3] is the square average of the phase errors (in radians), and params[4] (optional) is the seed to pass to the random number generator.
+* `rand_errors`: radially decaying, with a central hole and random phase errors.
+First 3 params as before, params[3] is the square average of the phase errors (in radians), and params[4] (optional) is the seed to pass to the random number generator.
 NB that with the default seed the RNG will always produce the same numbers.
+* `corr_errors`: also gaussian tapered, but with spatially correlated phase errors.
+First 4 params are as before; params[4] is the seed and is now mandatory, and params[5] is the correlation length for the phase errors.

 # Plotting